-Mahatma Gandhi & Martin Luther King Jr.: An Overview Today seems like an ideal day to talk about two of the most important advocates for civil rights and nonviolence our world has ever seen: Mahatma Gandhi and Martin Luther King Jr. In light of our unit on India, Gandhi is a fitting historical figure to discuss, as he raised awareness about the plight of the untouchables (who we will learn about later), who he referred to as the "Harijans" or "Children of God."
-Gandhi went on to lead a nonviolent movement to free his people from British oppression.
+Mahatma Gandhi & Martin Luther King Jr.: An Overview Today seems like an ideal day to talk about two of the most important advocates for civil rights and nonviolence our world has ever seen: Mahatma Gandhi and Martin Luther King Jr. In light of our upcoming unit on India, Gandhi is a fitting historical figure to discuss.
+Gandhi led a nonviolent movement to free his people from British oppression.
 Martin Luther King Jr., whose birthday and national holiday we are celebrating, was profoundly influenced by Gandhi.

 Today as we examine the lives of these two remarkable men, make note of the parallels in their lives, actions, and words, as well as some of the differences.
 Use the Gandhi and King - Venn Diagram, which can be found in your Social Studies Google Classroom, to record important similarities and differences that you discover.